sav-che/TL-2/Authors/Bush, Benjamin Franklin (Frank) {std. Bush}.md

-> [!cite] BHL link: this entry starts at [page 279](https://www.biodiversitylibrary.org/item/103861#page/289/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 279](https://www.biodiversitylibrary.org/page/33266586) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bush, Benjamin Franklin ("Frank") (1858-1937), American botanist, ornithologist, collector, born in Columbus, Indiana, conducted a general store, (at the same time postmaster) at Courtney near Kansas City for forty years, correspondent of Asa Gray and George Engelmann, collected with C.S.
-Sargent of Harvard 1898-1899, employed to assist the specimens of wood for the Columbian Exposition at Chicago, collected sets of plants for botanical institutions (HH, NY, US), ultimately at Independence, Mo. (*Bush*).
+Sargent of Harvard 1898-1899, employed to assist the specimens of wood for the Columbian Exposition at Chicago, collected sets of plants for botanical institutions (HH, NY, US), ultimately at Independence, Mo.
+**Abbreviated name**: *Bush*

 #### Herbarium and types